 12. Foster an interest in art at the National Gallery.
 The Calder exhibit and pop art downstairs are often fun for children to view.
 The “sparkly” moving sidewalk between the East and West Buildings is always a hit.
 And don’t forget to check to see if any family programs are on the schedule.

 13. Head to the National Building Museum for playtime in the Building Zone, exhibits, and activities in the Great Hall.
+Make your way through The Big Maze, an awesome structure in the Great Hall until September 1.
 The current PLAY WORK BUILD exhibit is a blast for all ages.
-Admission is $3/person for the Building Zone, $5 for exhibits.
+Admission is $3/person for the Building Zone, $5-15 for exhibits.
 (Tip: There is no admission fee for museum members, and a family membership is just $80/year.
 For many of us who visit often, this is well worth it!)

 14. See an exhibition or a few at the National Geographic Museum.
-Currently on view that young museum-goers will enjoy is Real Pirates: The Untold Story of the Whydah from Slave Ship to Pirate Ship.
+Currently on view that young museum-goers will enjoy is Peruvian Gold: Ancient Treasures Unearthed.
 And they always have stunning photography, often featuring wildlife and nature, on display.

 15. Cruise on over to the U.S. Navy Museum.
 This true hidden DC gem, located on the Navy base in southeast DC, is full of artifacts that illustrate the history of the navy.